Same-sex marriage in Saskatchewan: M.J. v. Nichols

-The Saskatchewan Government followed by proposing legislation which would allow marriage commissioners to refuse for this reason.
+The Saskatchewan Government followed by proposing legislation which would have allowed marriage commissioners to refuse for this reason.
 In January 2011, on a reference question, the Saskatchewan Court of Appeal ruled that such a law would be unconstitutional.
-It was estimated at the time that about 1% of the existing marriage commissioners would resign or be fired because they were unwilling to issue licences to same-sex couples.
-Provincial law permits religious bodies and officials—but not marriage commissioners—to refuse to perform a marriage in their place of worship for religious reasons.
+It was estimated at the time that about 1% of the existing marriage commissioners would resign due to their unwillingness to issue licences to same-sex couples.
+Provincial law permits religious bodies and officials—but not marriage commissioners—to refuse to perform marriages for religious reasons.

 Provincial legislation

+The Constitution Act, 1867 (Loi constitutionnelle de 1867; ᐅᐢᑌᓯᒫᐓᔭᓯᐍᐏᐣ, Ostêsimâwoyasiwêwin; Nı̨h k’e Sehoɂą Yatı Nedhe; Gichi-Onaakonigewin; Wowapi Sutaya Woope) is universally interpreted as giving provinces jurisdiction over only the solemnization of marriage, while all other aspects, including capacity to marry, are under federal jurisdiction.
+On this basis, the Parliament of Canada can legislate on the substantive law of marriage, as it did in 2005 with the Civil Marriage Act.
+Of Saskatchewan's 14 representatives in the House of Commons of Canada, only one—Ralph Goodale, Liberal MP for Wascana—voted in favour of the Civil Marriage Act.